ulranh/hana_sql_exporter/README.md

 ```

 #### Docker
-The Docker image can be downloaded from Docker Hub or build with the Dockerfile.
+The Docker image can be downloaded from Docker Hub or built with the Dockerfile.
 Then it can be started as follows:
 ```
 $ docker run -d --name=hana_exporter --restart=always -p 9658:9658 -v /home/<user>/hana_sql_exporter.toml:/app/hana_sql_exporter.toml \<image name\>
 ```
 #### Kubernetes
 An example config can be found in the examples folder.
 First of all create a sap namespace.
-Then apply the created configfile above as configmap and start the deployment:
+Then apply the created configfile as configmap and start the deployment:
 ```
 $ kubectl apply -f sap-namespace.yaml
 $ kubectl create configmap hana-config -n sap --from-file ./hana_sql_exporter.toml -o yaml